 One thing he loved was being asked to get in the car and go for a drive, with no destination in mind, just following the breeze.

 Their narration of the trip was a colourful addition to the journey.
 Reading signs aloud with wonder and deep meaning really brought the trip to life.
 Pursed lips and sage shake of the head.
 “One Hour Martinizing.
 Martinizing…Hmmm…”, or “Hospital Next Right…Yep.
 The Ol’ Hospital.
-Mmmhmm…” Never once did they sense irony in being named after cheeses.
+Mmmhmm…” Never once did Colby and Bree see irony in being named after cheeses.
 Yet it was especially great to remember that Wal-Mart used to be an empty field.
 But first it was a Woolco.
-Colby’s mind was agape with wonder as it cast back to those salad days when scraps of discoloured newspaper blew up against the sagging snow fence.
+Colby’s mind was filled with wonder as it cast back to those salad days when scraps of discoloured newspaper blew up against the sagging snow fence.

 Now the enjoyment really began because next stop was a beach.
 A lovely cheek-by-jowl crowded beach lined with signs prohibiting nearly every human activity, and with pay parking if you could find it.
-He accepted pay-parking at a beach; it was comforting in a Costco sort of way, museum diorama organic, munificently bureaucratic, righteously miserly & rigidly timed.
-On Twitter he’d heard about a queue to put Loonies in the machine that would permit people to hug a tree, too.
+He accepted pay-parking at a beach; it was comforting in a Costco sort of way, museum diorama organic, munificently bureaucratic, righteously miserly and rigidly timed.
+On Twitter he’d heard about a queue to put Loonies in the machine that permitted folks to hug a tree, too.
 Nature as administered by people in offices, the way Nature itself intended.

 They were far away from boring things like Pubs and wireless signal, thank God.
 Now they went for a ‘long walk on the beach’.
 His favourite thing, he was informed.
-A sea breeze to empty-out his head of negative thoughts, but which in truth was pretty well emptied-out already.
-At the halfway point , where the trip back to the car would be the longest, there was a perfect juncture where ‘they’ could start discussing feelings and parts of his personality that need work.
-She discreetly waltzed around the puzzling fact that she freely married him keenly aware that he was a disappointing asshole.
+A sea breeze emptied out his head of negative thoughts which in truth was pretty well emptied-out already, anyway.
+At the halfway point, where the trip back to the car would be the longest, there was a perfect juncture where they, well actually she, could start discussing feelings and parts of his personality that need work.
+Bree discreetly waltzed around the puzzling fact that she freely married him, keenly aware that he was a disappointing asshole.
 They agreed he was a ‘work in progress’.
-It was pointed out that he would do well to appreciate her candour & sacrifice on his behalf.
+It was pointed out that he would do well to appreciate her candour and sacrifice on his behalf.
 But now, apparently, the beach was just too windy so they went back.

 Turns out, the car was also too stuffy.
 And they lived happily ever after.